lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 22.**

-1\.Where his people may be driven.
+1\.
+Where his people may be driven.

-2\.The certainty of their return.
+2\.
+The certainty of their return.

-3\.The reasons for being assured of this.
+3\.
+The reasons for being assured of this.

 **Verse 24.** *The allowable procession in the sanctuary.* The marshalled order of doctrine, the holy walk of believers, the banners of joy, the music of devotions, the shouts to the King.